surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 - **Grouped Tooltips** points all the measure values of the column field.

-- **Show legend** on selecting the checkbox, it displays the measures fields used at the bottom of the chart, you can display or hide specific measure field values on chart by clicking on the measure field.
+- **Show legend** on selecting this checkbox, it displays the measures fields used at the bottom of the chart, you can display or hide specific measure field values on chart by clicking on the measure field.

 - **Position** Align the legend at top,bottom,left and right side of the chart.